AFriemann/cph/readme.md

 ./install
 ```

-The tests cann be compiled with
+The tests can be compiled with

 ```
 ./install test